 When we pulled up to Unilever’s headquarters, we were greeted at the door with blasting music, glasses of wine, a series of applause, and a whirlwind of introductions.
 The acquisition was announced in front of hundreds of employees, and Michael and I were pulled on stage and welcomed as the newest members of the Unilever family.
 How did I get here?
 I thought.
 I was also fresh off a voice treatment, so my voice was softer than usual, making it difficult to speak up in a crowded room.
-Despite feeling completely overwhelmed, not to mention exhausted, I was buoyed by the Unilever employees’ enthusiasm.
-Everybody was incredibly friendly and full of excitement about having Schmidt’s become part of the family.
+Despite feeling completely overwhelmed (not to mention exhausted) I was buoyed by the Unilever employees’ enthusiasm.
+Everybody was incredibly friendly and excited about having Schmidt’s become part of the family.

 We were invited to join an after-party at a nearby restaurant.
 Chris had finally caught a flight and was scheduled to land in time to meet us there.
 Meanwhile, Michael and I prepared to head over in a cab, as soon as he finished taking a few more calls.
 I took a seat outside a conference room while he got on the phone.
 I sat down, exhausted, and exhaled.
 I was so ready for Chris to be there and to anchor me back to normal—though what was normal now?